Welcome to Harmony School!

 Please turn in all school forms as soon as possible.
 (Given the 1st day of school) Regular classroom volunteers and field trip volunteers MUST get fingerprinted (we offer a free service on Back-to-School.
 Also, please also fill out the Emergency Page in the Student Handbook and return to the Office.

-Good socio/emotional skills are the foundation of the Transitional Kindergarten skills and ones that will serve students well their entire lives.
-Conflicts are settled by either mediation process, Compassionate Communication (NVC skills*), or with help from our school counselor Rebecca.
+Good socio/emotional skills are the foundation of Transitional Kindergarten and ones that will serve students well their entire lives.
+Conflicts are settled by either mediation process, Compassionate Communication (NVC skills*), "I" statements from "Fair Class Rules!"or with help from our school counselor Ms. Rebecca or Vice Principal Ms. Raef.

 We have a classroom library of rotating books students “read” after snack time.
 Stories are read in class daily and during the second semester, we visit our school library once a month for story time.
-Phonics (letter sounds) are taught through Handwriting without Tears (HWT) curriculum, hands-on manipulative materials, and music.
+Phonics (letter sounds) are taught through Action Alphabet, Handwriting without Tears (HWT) curriculum, hands-on manipulative materials, and music.
+We also use our book room as a resource for guided reading groups.

 Students learn to count, read and write numbers, from 1-10 and up to 20.
 We have many math songs we learn in circle.
 Students also work with a variety of hands-on math manipulatives, such as: Unifix Cubes, Cuisenaire Rods, Geometric Shapes, puzzles, and more.

-We have a human history timeline in our classroom that goes back 10,000 years.
-We study a lot of geography in class through stories and songs and in holiday studies and celebrations
+In the beginning of the year, we focus on ourselves, our homes, and community.
+We have a human history timeline in our classroom that goes back 10,000 years and we refer to in when we study Indigenous People's Day, Thanksgiving, "Castles and Kings" (middle ages), and dinosaurs.
+We study a lot of geography in class through stories and songs and in holiday studies and celebrations.

 Students sing every day in class.
 We have a morning song and a closing song.
 Throughout the year we have parties around various holidays where we have sing-alongs and parents join us.
 Components of Social Studies, History, Math and Reading skills may be taught through music.